 Health and Social Care Service-Use Interview (SUI) at baseline, 26- and 52-week follow-up.
-The SUI will include questions about whether the parent and child have used any primary, secondary or community-based health and social care and how often they used the service in the last 3 months (baseline study visit) or since the last assessment (follow-up study visits).
-This will provide information about TAU for the 'index' parent and child with ASD within each family.
-The SUI will also include time spent by family as informal carers, use of other public services and time in paid and unpaid employment/productive activity.
+The SUI will include questions about whether the parent and child have used any primary, secondary or community-based health and social care and how often they used the service in the last 6 months (baseline study visit) or since the last assessment (follow-up study visits).
+A separate form (Parent Group-based Interventions Questionnaire) will ask parents about autism-specific services group-based interventions accessed.
+Combining these forms with the SUI will provide a picture of the range of services used by parents and children in usual care.
+The SUI will also include whether the parent was absent from work due to their own ill health or their child's ill health or care needs.
 The SUI will be developed from existing ASD related SUIs held by the Co-applicants and through discussion with the PPI representative, parent advisory group and clinical members of the study team.